LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 Realizing he's not going to leave until you do, you come up with a shortcut.
 You load the master reel into your preview machine and check every 50th frame to see who's in the shot.
-The film was shot at 24 frames per second, so you'll check every 2 seconds of film.
+The film was shot at 24 frames per second, so you'll check about every 2 seconds of film.
 It's not exact, but it's good enough.
 Besides, the film is mostly Puddles anyway.